johnwcowan/pdp8x/fpp.md

 for interrupts.
 The FPP can cooperate closely with the CPU, because it shares the same memory, though not the same registers.

-It should be fairly easy to implement this architecture on a chip;d.
+It should be fairly easy to implement this architecture on a chip.

+## Issues

+There needs to be a way to stop the FPP when the CPU must service a device without using interrupts.
+The best idea so far is to have a line on the bus that a device signals if it is done and which the FPP monitors, forcing an FPHLT.

 ## Representation